webonise/CakePhp2.x-Notes/Coding Conventions/README.md

 <h3>MODEL</h3>

 Modals are mostly responsible for data fetching and associations.
 But it is not all of its functionality.
 It is also responsible for the business logic of the application.
 All the business login is been handled in modal side of the code.
-Creating associations, saving , updating and  deleting data, and fetching data from tables are the basic functionality of the modal in Cake PHP
+Creating associations, saving , updating , deleting data, and fetching data from tables are the basic functionality of the modal in Cake PHP

 Creating any table in DB, following conventions should be followed